Luk-kar/DS_salaries_project/scraper/README.md

 ## Purpose 🧭

 Scraping data for Exploratory data analysis (EDA) for conditions and requirements for a chosen career path.
-In that case **data engineer**.
+In that case: **data engineer**.

 ## Prerequisites 🧰